alxshelepenok/lumen/content/posts/troubleshooting-custom-dns-domains-dns-configuration-upgrades.md

 Ready to add your new Fleek DNS records in Cloudflare? **There are two important details you need to follow:**

 1. ANAME/ALIAS records are set as CNAME on Cloudflare (Cloudflare will detect them)
-2. When you set up a record on Cloudflare, disable the orange cloud (HTTP proxy).
+2. When you set up a record on Cloudflare, disable the **Proxied feature** (HTTP proxy).

-It is important that you **disable the Orange Cloud** in all of the DNS records you set on Cloudflare for your Fleek sites/apps.
+It is important that you **disable the Proxy (or orange cloud)** in all of the DNS records you set on Cloudflare for your Fleek sites/apps.
 If not, your custom domain will **fail verification** on Fleek.
-To turn it OFF, edit the record and click the orange cloud.
+To turn it OFF, edit the record and click the toggle next to the cloud.

 ![](https://storageapi.fleek.co/fleek-team-bucket/dns-only.png)

-This is because when the orange cloud is ON, Cloudflare proxies your site through their CDN.
+This is because when the Proxy is ON, Cloudflare proxies your site through their CDN.
 Fleek already uses BunnyCDN to handle custom domains, and provide DDOS protection and CDN benefits in speed, caching, and routing.
 So they are not compatible, but you won't miss the benefits!

 **Remember to go back to Fleek** after setting your DNS records on Cloudflare, and click on the "Verify DNS configuration button" for each of the domains you configured to complete the process.
 It might take a couple minutes for your site to reflect the change.